chai314/UnpossibleCathexis/content/posts/one.md

-"But wait", you say, tugging at my shirt as I start to make my swift and grand exit.
+"But wait", you say, tugging at my shirt as I start to make a swift exit.
 "You said that T=T' is true, just bad notation.
 What's up with that?"